 Frankly, beginners can do just that, start with cardio and add in the strength training later (see this 4 Week Jumpstart Program for an example of this).
 However, strength training is critical if you want to lose weight...specifically when it comes to burning more fat.
 In fact, lifting weights has a number of benefits, not the least of which is helping you lose weight and, of course, keeping your body strong.
 No matter what your goals are, strength training is an important component of your exercise program and it's never too late to start.

 Be sure to check with your doctor before you start lifting weights if you have any medical conditions, injuries or illnesses.

 - If you're not familiar with the basic principles of strength training, Weight Training 101 is your starting point for learning about the rules and guidelines.
 Now, you don't have to know these principles to start lifting.
 I have tons of programs and workouts you can try without any homework at all, but it does help to have a general idea of how it all works.

 - Choose 1-2 exercises for each muscle group (see below) and do 1-2 sets of 8-16 repetitions of each exercise.
-As a beginner, you may want to start with about 15-16 reps until you feel comfortable with the moves and build some strength.
-After that, you can add more weight and reduce your reps for a different challenge.
+As a beginner, you may want to start with about 12 reps until you feel comfortable with the moves and build some strength.
+After that, you can add more weight or reduce your weight and change your reps for a different challenge.

 - If you exercise in a gym, you may want to start with machines so you have more stabilization for the movements.

 - Give yourself at least a day of rest (though you may need more after the first workout) to recover.